 - Preserve the integrity of the fare system and make sure passengers pay the fare they owe

-- Verify proof of payment (POP) on routes in high traffic areas
+- Verify proof of payment on busy routes

 Special Constable Recruitment

-- Not have been convicted of a criminal offence for which a pardon has not been granted;
+- Not have been convicted of a criminal offence that has not been pardoned

-- Have completed at least four years of secondary school education or its equivalent; plus be a graduate of a recognized Community College Police Foundations or Law and Security Diploma;
+- Have completed at least 4 years of secondary school education or its equivalent and be a graduate of a recognized Community College Police Foundations or Law and Security Diploma

-- Possess proof of valid Standard First Aid Certificate and valid CPR-Level C;
+- Have proof of valid Standard First Aid Certificate and valid CPR-Level C

-- Possess proof of valid Special Constable Applicant Testing Service (ATS) Certificate or the Ontario Association of Chiefs of Police Certificate of Results for the Constable Selection System or be a current or retired police or peace officer
+- Have proof of valid Special Constable Applicant Testing Service (ATS) Certificate or the Ontario Association of Chiefs of Police Certificate of Results for the Constable Selection System or be a current or retired police or peace officer

-- Possess a valid Ontario Unrestricted “G” class driver’s license (or provincial equivalent) with no demerit points;
+- Have a valid Ontario Unrestricted “G” class driver’s license (or provincial equivalent) with no demerit points

-If you meet the minimum requirements above, you may advance through the selection process.
-Each stage in the selection process is competitive.
+If you meet the requirements above, you may advance through the selection process.
+Each stage in this process is competitive.

 The following documentation is required:

-- Proof of a valid Special Constable Applicant Testing Service (ATS) Certificate OR the Ontario Association of Chiefs of Police Certificate of Results for the Constable Selection System.
-For testing standards, please visit: applicanttesting.com/career-paths/special-constable.html
+- Proof of a valid Special Constable Applicant Testing Service (ATS) Certificate or the Ontario Association of Chiefs of Police Certificate of Results for the Constable Selection System

-Candidates must demonstrate that they possess the following competencies:
+Candidates must demonstrate that they have the following competencies:

-Candidates selected to proceed beyond the interview stage and law enforcement knowledge-testing phase, will undergo an investigation of their background and personal history.
+Candidates selected to proceed beyond the interview stage will need to:

 Special Constable Complaints Process